Home

-Sarah Brady is a storyteller, teaching artist, and writer whose backgrounds in theatre and education influence her storytelling.
+Sarah Brady is an actress, storyteller, teaching artist, and writer whose backgrounds in theatre and education influence her storytelling.
 She taught communication and theatre at multiple universities before making her way toward solo performance and then into the storytelling world.
 She has told stories in the US and UK, where she lived for three years soaking in stories as her roots grew deep in British soil.
-Sarah’s telling spans genres of historical, traditional, literary, and personal tales, while her awards include being chosen the Sunburst Performing Artist of the Year from Arts for Learning Virginia and selected as best liar of the Cambridge Storytellers Liars Contest.
-Passionate about stories that help us see each other and the world around us, she specializes in finding the heart of each story she tells.
+Sarah’s telling spans genres of historical, traditional, literary, and personal tales, while her awards include being chosen the Sunburst Performing Artist of the year by Arts for Learning Virginia; being selected as best liar of the Cambridge Storytellers Liars Contest; and being part of a team that received a Pete Taylor Partnership of Excellence Award from the Military Child Education Coalition for work with the DODEA Lakenheath Complex Schools and Suffolk County Councils Archives that culminated in an exhibition telling the stories of third-culture kids living in Suffolk, England, “‘I have three homes’: Life as an American military child in Suffolk.'”
+She has told at a variety of festivals, including appearing at the 50th Annual National Storytelling Festival in Jonesborough, Tennessee, as a New Voice Featured Teller, and has worked with such entities as Story Tapestries; Arts for Learning–Virginia; Cambridge Storytellers; Epic Tales; the Suffolk Archives; the White Rose Project at Oxford University; the International Storytelling Center; Young Audiences New Jersey and Eastern Pennsylvania; Armed Services Arts Partnership; and McCarter Theatre Center.
+Passionate about stories that help us see each other and the world around us, Sarah specializes in finding the heart of each story she tells.

 Featured Programs